DeepthiMakineni/Nutrition-Assistant-Chatbot/README.md

 python app.py

-Finally,open your browser and navigate to: localhost:6060
+Finally, open your browser and navigate to: localhost:6060

 ### Techstack Used: